Do I need to wear a face mask to visit a care home?

 Visitors

-Since Wednesday 14 September 2022, the guidance to wear a face mask when visiting a care home in Scotland has been removed.
-This means that you are no longer required to wear a mask when visiting a loved one in a care home.
-However, if you would prefer to continue wearing a mask during your visits, then you should be supported by care home staff at all times.
-There may also be occasions when a care home requests visitors to wear a mask, such as during an outbreak in the home.
+As of 14 December 2022, you no longer need to wear a face mask when visiting a care home in Scotland, unless the care home says otherwise.
+If you would prefer to continue wearing a mask during your visits, then you should be supported by care home staff at all times.

-Care homes in Scotland continue to prioritise the safety of residents, staff and visitors, so it’s important to communicate with individual care homes to make sure you are aware of their guidance.
+Care homes in Scotland continue to prioritise the safety of residents, staff and visitors.
+It’s important to communicate with individual care homes to make sure you are aware of their guidance.

 Staff

-Under the same revised guidance, staff working in care homes are also no longer required to wear a face mask during their shifts.
+Under the same revised guidance, care home staff no longer need to wear a face mask during their shifts.

-If a person receiving care would prefer care givers to wear a mask, then this should be supported and care homes may adjust the guidance based on certain scenarios, such as during the case of an outbreak in the care home.
+If a person receiving care would prefer care givers to wear a mask, then this should be supported.
+Care homes may adjust the guidance, such as during the case of an outbreak in the care home.

 Visiting professionals